Tips for visiting Moab:

-- Under Canvas glamping experience is a must.
-Not too far from Moab but far enough that you don’t feel close to the city, this little campsite had everything you needed to feel like you were in the wilderness without roughing it too much.
+- Under Canvas glamping experience in Moab is a must.
+Not too far from the city but far enough that you don’t feel close to the city, this little campsite had everything you needed to feel like you were in the wilderness without roughing it too much.

-- There were more hotel options here than at Zion and Bryce.
+- There were more hotel options in Moab than at Zion and Bryce.
 Hotel chain options, like the Fairfield Inn & Suites by Marriott Moab and the Best western inn Canyonlands Inn looked nice and recently built.

 - The town has multiple restaurant options including the Moab brewery, which offers home-brewed beers and a huge variety of food options that come in enormous portions.
 It also has one liquor store, a few café options including a Starbucks (but I strongly recommend Moab Garage Co), a big supermarket, a McDonalds and even a yoga studio.